 Yes, chess is fun to play or watch.
 Just like any other game, it has its highs and lows.
 However, that is where the fun is.
-Playing against a pro and beating him brings immense joy.
-Winning against a computer leaves one feeling like the genius he is!
+Playing against a pro and beating them brings immense joy.
+Winning against a computer leaves one feeling like the genius they are!

 What Is Fun About Chess

 Chess is a board game that has been around for the longest time.
-The game is passed from generation to generation and it is now taught in schools because of its immense benefits.
+The game has been passed from generation to generation and it is now taught in schools because of its immense benefits.